lnferris/ocean_data_tools/README.md

 #### Mercator

 Download Copernicus Marine data directly from FTP servers.
 Go to (http://marine.copernicus.eu/services-portfolio/access-to-products/) and make a Copernicus account.
+Use the selection tool to download GLOBAL_ANALYSIS_FORECAST_PHY_001_024.

-Follow instructions for modifying ~/.netrc file in comments at top of script and run the script **shell_scripts/download_mercator**.
+Alternatively run **shell_scripts/download_mercator**.
+Before running the script, follow the instructions for modifying your ~/.netrc file in the comments of the shell script.

 #### HYCOM